Qualifying for Disability Benefits (SSDI) with Asthma in Pennsylvania

 While the SSA approves a small portion of the claims it receives, the hard truth is that the majority of claims will be denied and turned away on the first pass.
 Some of these rejections are rooted in technical faults (e.g. missing a deadline), but many are based on medical reasoning.
 The SSA may determine that your condition is not severe enough to prevent you from working, or that you do not meet the 12-month minimum time requirement.

-Call our law offices at (215) 701-6519 in Pennsylvania to schedule your free, confidential legal consultation with a disability benefits attorney today.
+Call our law offices at (215) 701-6519 in Pennsylvania to schedule your free, confidential legal consultation with a Philadelphia social security disability lawyers.

 Asthma is one of the more common health issues in the United States.
 According to the CDC, asthma affects roughly:

 - 7 million children

 Asthma occurs because the airways in the lungs are inflamed and narrowed, making it much more difficult to breathe.
 While this lung condition can generally be managed with inhalers or other treatments, severe asthma can be debilitating or even deadly.

 - 892,650 adults

 - 267,668 children